cloudera-labs/hms-mirror/README.md

 The RIGHT_ 'execution' scripts and distcp commands will need to be run MANUALLY via Beeline on the RIGHT cluster.

 Note: This will be know as the "right-is-disconnected" option.
 Which means the process should be run from a node that has access to the "left" cluster.
 This is 'counter' to our general recommendation that the process should be run from the 'right' cluster.

+### No-Purge Option (`-np`)

+[Feature Request #25](https://github.com/cloudera-labs/hms-mirror/issues/25) was introduced in v1.5.4.2 and gives the user to option to remove the `external.table.purge` option that is added when converting legacy managed tables to external table (Hive 1/2 to 3).
+This does affect the behavior of the table from the older platforms.

+### Skip Optimizations (`-so`)

+[Feature Request #23](https://github.com/cloudera-labs/hms-mirror/issues/23) was introduced in v1.5.4.2 and give an option to **Skip Optimizations**.

+When migrating data via SQL with partitioned tables (OR downgrading an ACID table), there are optimizations that we apply to help hive distribute data more efficiently.
+One method is to use `hive.optimize.sort.dynamic.partition=true` which will "DISTRIBUTE" data along the partitions via a Reduction task.
+Another is to declare this in SQL with a `DISTRIBUTE BY` clause.

+But there is a corner case where these optimizations can get in the way and cause long-running tasks.
+If the source table has already been organized into large files (which would be within the partitions already), adding the optimizations above force a single reducer per partition.
+If the partitions are large and already have good file sizes, we want to skip these optimizations and let hive run the process with only a map task.

+### Property Overrides (`-po[l|r] <key=value>[,<key=value>]...`)

+[Feature Request #27](https://github.com/cloudera-labs/hms-mirror/issues/27) introduced in v1.5.4.2 provides the ability to set a hive properties at the beginning of each migration part.
+This is a comma separated list of key=value pairs  with no space.
+If spaces are needed, quote the parameter on the commandline.

+You can use `-po` to set the properties for BOTH clusters or `-pol`|`-por` to set them specifically for the 'left' and/or 'right' cluster.

+For example: `-po hive.exec.orc.split.strategy=BI,hive.compute.query.using.stats=false`

 ## Setup